 Storyteller, Indigenous Law

-Dionne is Secwépemc on her father’s side and has Nuxalk and Cree roots on her mother’s side.
-She currently resides in her home territory of the Xats̓úll First Nation.
-Dionne started her journey of becoming a storyteller as a mentee with Indiginews.
-Now, she is excited to use the knowledge she learned to tell the stories from all over Secwepemcúl’ecw.
+Dionne is an award-winning journalist from the Xats̓úll First Nation.
+She is Secwépemc on her father’s side and has Nuxalk and Cree roots on her mother’s side.
+She started her journey of becoming a storyteller as a mentee with IndigiNews in 2023 and has since been using the knowledge she learned to tell a variety of Indigenous stories from arts and culture to land sovereignty.

 Amy Romer